AppleHair/HankPsychPort/README.md

 # FNF ONLINE VS. Hank Challenge - Psych Engine Port
 This is a Psych Engine port of the first challenge in FNF ONLINE VS, the hank challenge (with the song's name being "Accelerant").

-A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and just stupidly lazy.
+(writen in 2022) A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and just stupidly lazy.
 In this port, however, I'm trying to put as much effort as I can and I want this port to be one of the most accurate and well-coded psych engine ports to date.

 Currently, the port is in a demo state and has only the hard difficulty implemented.
 In the future, I hope to add the fucked difficulty and more new stuff that I want to make for this port.
 There's just one problem, I don't know how much time that would take, because I'm going back to school soon, and if last year was difficult, THIS ONE IS GOING TO BE HELL!
-So until I make the full version, I encourage other people in the community to try to make a patch that adds fucked mode to this demo.

-I'm also planning to release an update to this demo that fixes some small lag problems at some point.
+(2023 Update): So, my studies at school started being much less stressful recently, and there's a high chance that I will have more time to work on this port.
+The only things that I have to do for school is to study for my matriculation examinations, and work on my software engineering project, which happens to be a 2D game engine.
+This means my schedule in now much more flexible, which means I'll be able to work on this port more often.
+However, it doesn't mean that you should be seeing a release any time soon.
+If there will be any kind of of major progress on this port, I'll make sure to let you guys know on my youtube channel and on the gamejolt page.

 ## The Process

-You are probably going to be shocked by this, but I started working on this port approximately ONE YEAR AGO (as of writing this).
-I was mostly inspired by the way the shaggy mod was ported to psych engine at the time and I wanted to give accelerant a similar treatment, but I didn't have much experience with making FNF mods at the time, which explains why this port took so long to make.
+(writen in 2022) You are probably going to be shocked by this, but I started working on this port approximately ONE YEAR AGO (as of writing this).
+I was mostly inspired by how the shaggy mod was ported to psych engine at the time and I wanted to give accelerant a similar treatment, but I didn't have much experience with making FNF mods at the time, which explains why this port took so long to make.
 I learned SO MUCH about programming this year that it's literally INSANE.
 Programming was always a thing I liked to do, but now after I learned more about it, I have a completely different perspective on it that just makes me want to learn even more!

 ## A Special Thanks To The Psych Engine Devs

-As a person who worked on a serious project (this one) with psych engine and saw it evolve Throughout this year, I have a lot of respect for the people who work on psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was released just the day after I had the idea to make this port.
+(writen in 2022) As a person who worked on a serious project (this one) with psych
+engine and saw it evolve throughout this year(2021-2022), I have a lot of respect for the people who work on psych engine and I know for certain that this port wouldn't have been the same without all of the features that have been added and without the Lua API that was released just the day after I had the idea to make this port.
 I want to thank all of the psych engine devs, and ESPECIALLY Shadow Mario, for making psych engine what it is today!

 ## Tips For Porters

-One of my objectives in making a well-coded and accurate psych engine port is to help other porters make better psych engine ports.
+(writen in 2022) One of my objectives in making a well-coded and accurate psych engine port is to help other porters make better psych engine ports.
 There are many people who want to make a good psych engine ports of another mods, and don't have enough knowledge to make them actually good, and I want to help them.
 I made many comments in my code that will probably help others understand what the code does and its algorithm.
 In addition, I also put comments that give tips and suggestions for how to do certain things in the right way, and I also want to give some general tips right now.